-Part of the problem is that many people didn‘t drive in China until the last decade, which saw an increase in the number of passenger vehicles on the road from 10 million in 2000 to 70 million in 2010.The average Chinese driver possesses fewer than five years‘ experience.
+Part of the problem is that many Chinese didn‘t drive until the 1990s.
+There was a massive increase in the number of passenger vehicles on the road from 10 million in 2000 to 70 million in 2010, however, the average Chinese driver has fewer than five years‘ experience.

-Many drivers are unlicensed and the ones who do have permits do not have to go through any rigorous practice or coursework to get clearance to drive legally.
+Many drivers are unlicensed and those who do have permits are not required to go through any rigorous practice or coursework to get clearance to drive legally.

-Many drivers just expect pedestrians to move out of the way, and many carelessly run red lights.
+Many drivers expect pedestrians to move out of the way, and carelessly run red lights.

-Seatbelts are not always available and are rarely worn, not even by small children.
+Seatbelts are not always installed in vehicles and even if they are, are rarely worn, not even by children.

-If you do get into a traffic accident, don‘t lose your cool, and stay where you are until police come.
-Things can get out of control easily and a crowd is sure to gather around you and the other party.
+If you do get into a traffic accident, don‘t lose your cool, and stay where you are until the police arrive.
+Things can get out of control easily and a crowd will gather around you and the other party.
 Some onlookers may even try to determine who is at fault and what the penalty will be, even suggesting that the "wrong" party, often the foreigner, pay a fee up to 1,000 RMB.
-Even locals will bargain over costs owed for damages at an accident scene.
+Locals might bargain over costs owed for damages at an accident scene.

-Just as with vehicles, it‘s common to see a pack of bike riders flying through the intersection on a red light or turning when the light signals you can walk.
-Some riders will scream at you to get you out of their way.
+It‘s common to see a pack of cyclists flying through a red light or turning across pedestrian crossings.
+Some cyclists will scream at you to get you out of their way.

-It‘s not just the sole bike rider to look out for.
-Many people in China ride bikes packed to the hilt with boxes of produce and other wares.
-Colliding with one of these folks could lead to serious injury.
+Many Chinese pile their bikes high with boxes of produce and other wares.
+Colliding with one of these could lead to serious injury.

-Even though you may be sick of the crowds at this point in your visit, crossing the street with a pack of people is probably the best way to stay safe as a pedestrian on the road.
-Never dart across the intersection alone, as bikes and cars can come from anywhere.
+Crossing the street with a pack of people is probably the best way to stay safe as a pedestrian; never dart across the intersection alone, as bikes and cars can come from anywhere.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.